kamaryos/Ceng331-Hw/README.md

 # Haskell-Tests

-So I started to work on some Haskell projects for our Programming Language lessons.
+So I started to work on some Haskell projects for our Programming Language Concepts lectures.

 I will update after every homework finished.